imagej/imagej.github.io/_pages/plugins/sholl-analysis.md

 The center of analysis can be specified using one of three possibilities:

 Straight line: A Straight line from the focus of the arbor to its most distal point using the Straight Line Tool.
-The advantages of using line selections are twofold: 1) Center of analysis and [Ending radius](#EndRadius) are automatically set, and 2) Horizontal/vertical lines (created by holding {% include key content='press\|Shift' %} while using the Straight Line Selection Tool) can be used to [restrict analysis to sub-regions](#Restrict) of the image.
+The advantages of using line selections are twofold: 1) Center of analysis and [Ending radius](#EndRadius) are automatically set, and 2) Horizontal/vertical lines (created by holding {% include key key='Shift' %} while using the Straight Line Selection Tool) can be used to [restrict analysis to sub-regions](#Restrict) of the image.
 Single point: A single point marking the focus of the arbor using the Point Selection Tool.
 With single point selections, only the center of analysis is defined.
 Thus, this option is suitable for [batch processing](#batch-processing) of images with different dimensions with undefined [Ending radius](#EndRadius).
 Multi-point selection:A Multi-point selection (multi-point counter) in which the first point marks the center of analysis while the remaining points mark (count) the number of primary branches required for the calculation of [ramification indices](#SchoenenSampled)).
 Suitable for cases in which [inference from starting radius](#PrimaryBranches) is not effective.